-The season for plums and damsons is relatively short-lived, and for me, marks a turning point in my cookery year.
+The season for plums and damsons is relatively short-lived.
 Simmering damsons for jam or making a spiced, honeyed plum cake reminds me that summer is inevitably turning gently into autumn.
 It’s a time of softer light and colour.
-It’s a time for warmer, kinder cooking, it’s a season that seems to always bring an air of calm to my kitchen.
+It’s a time for warmer, kinder cooking, it’s a season that seems to always bring an air of calm to the kitchen.

 - 400g plums or damsons

 - 2 tablespoons runny honey, plus extra to taste

 - 40g golden caster sugar

 - A pinch of fine sea salt

 - 1 tablespoon runny honey, plus extra to serve

 - 1 large knob of butter, plus extra to serve

 - Preheat the oven to 200C/ 180C Fan/ Gas Mark 6